-It runs a large polluting coal-burning power station in VIC and several gas power stations.
-It's Australia's 7th biggest climate polluter.
+It runs a large polluting coal-burning power station in Victoria and several gas power stations.
+It's Australia's seventh biggest climate polluter.

 Established in 2016, Alinta Energy is a Chinese-owned company that operates in Western Australia, South Australia, Queensland, New South Wales and Victoria.
 It is a generator and retailer of energy, and offers electricity and gas to its customers.

 The company owns and operates a number of power plants throughout Australia and in New Zealand.
 Looking towards the future, Alinta Energy is also investing in a number of renewable energy options, including solar, wind, battery and geothermal power and gaining the rights to a 500MW renewable energy project pipeline.

 However, despite providing energy efficiency information on its website and producing a sustainability report, the company failed to comply with Renewable Energy Target requirements in 2016, and bought a $1 billion coal-fired power station in 2017.

 Neither the organisation, nor its products, make any carbon neutral claims.
 It does not offer GreenPower or carbon offsets to its customers, despite advertising sustainability.